listentothefrog/captaincook/CONTRIBUTING.md

 ## How to Commit

 1. Fork this repo
-   - Clone the repo to your computer.
+   - Clone the Forked repo to your computer.
    - Make sure your shell path is in the root of the project (not inside any of the packages).
    - Navigate into the folder that you would like a make commit on.
 4. After you are done with your changes you can stage the files you are committing with `git add [files]`.